neutrons/python_project_template/README.md

 7. Click on the "Add secret" button
 8. Test the setup by creating a release candidate tag, which will result in a package built and uploaded to https://anaconda.org/neutrons/mypackagename

+### Add an access token to codecov
+Follow the instructions in the [Confluence page](https://ornl-neutrons.atlassian.net/wiki/spaces/NDPD/pages/103546883/Coverage+reports) to create the access token.